RMLio/prov4itdata-web-app/docs/REPORT.md

 Both services share a common purpose: uploading and sharing image-content.
 However, despite this commonality, they differ in various aspects such as the underlying data model and how the resources should be accessed.

+There are three different resources to model

+- A single Image resource
+- An Image Gallery that contains Image resources
+- A Collection that contains Image Gallery resources

 > Our current use cases already showcase the flexibility of our approach,
 > however, more use cases will be supported in following sprints.

+### Best-practice vocabularies

+#### Schema.org

+> TODO

+#### [DCAT]

+##### Image

+We can model an Image as a `dcat:Distribution`.

+> `dcat:Distribution`
+> A specific representation of a dataset.
+A dataset might be available in multiple serializations that may differ in various ways, including natural language, media-type or format, schematic organization, temporal and spatial resolution, level of detail or profiles (which might specify any or all of the above).

+- `dcat:Distribution` has the following properties

+  - `title`
+  - `description`
+  - `issued`: date of issuance (e.g publication)
+  - [`dcat:accessURL`](https://www.w3.org/TR/vocab-dcat-2/#Property:distribution_access_url) *SHOULD* be used for the URL of a service or location that can provide access to this distribution, typically through a Web form, query or API call.
+  - [`dcat:downloadURL`](https://www.w3.org/TR/vocab-dcat-2/#Property:distribution_download_url) is preferred for direct links to downloadable resources.
+  - `dcat:mediaType`: The media type of the distribution as defined by IANA
+  - `dct:format`: The file format of the distribution.

+  - `dcat:accessService`, pointing to a `dcat:DataService`

+##### Image gallery

+We can model an Image Gallery as a `dcat:Dataset`, which can point to **zero or more** `dcat:Distribution`s.

+##### Collection

+[DCAT] contains a `dcat:Catalog` class, a curated collection of metadata about resources (e.g., datasets and data services in the context of a data catalog).
+A `dcat:Catalog` can be linked to **zero or more** `dcat:Dataset`s.

 ### [Flickr]